Feature Image: Canva

 - 1/3 cup of peanut butter and chocolate chips

-- Sprinkle the top of the banana bread with any of the following: flax seeds, bran, quick oats, or coconuts
+- Sprinkle the top of the banana bread with any of the following: flax seeds, bran, quick oats, or shredded coconut

-Use a loaf pan for baking banana bread.
+Use an 8 x 4 inch loaf pan for baking banana bread.

 - 1/3 cup honey